DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

     * available as open source and commercial products
     * some VoIP solutions require specialized hardware to either replace traditional telephone handsets/base stations or allow these to connect to and function over the VoIP system
     * some VoIP solutions are software only (i.e. Skype, GChat, Teams, etc) and allow the user's existing speakers, microphone, or headset to replace the traditional telephone handset
+    * VoIP encryption is widely available but rarely end-to-end
     * [magicJack](https://www.magicjack.com/account/mjLandingpages.do?page=index)
       * VoIP solution that allows the use of existing PSTN phone devices plugged into a USB adapter to take advantage of VoIP over the internet
     * Commercial VoIP equipment typically look and feel like old PSTN equipment but simply replaces the prior _plain older telephone service (POTS)_ line with VoIP connectivity